bigmcdaddy8/PertyFish/docs/ProjectManagement.md

 Create smarter chess engines that are written using PowerFx

 ##### Story 0003-07 Developing CE_PF_500 (1st Grade)
+- End game
-- End game - can it avoid stalemate ?
+- - can it avoid stalemate ?
+- - does it use kingDangerboard to know when safe to enter adj king squares ?
 - Add a heuristic that is logically opposite of heuristic11
 - - is the target square attacked and unprotected
 - - is the target square attacked and protected, but the exchange is unfavorable